HazardFY/FIBA/Readme.md

 ## Training

-Modify the contents of `./utils/dataloader.py` depending on the way you save the dataset.
+1. Modify the contents of `./utils/dataloader.py` depending on the way you save the dataset.
+2. Create `./checkpoints` to save the model.
+3. Start traning:
     > python train.py  --target_label 3 –pc 0.1 --alpha 0.15 –beta 0.1  --target_img './coco_val75/000000002157.jpg' --cross_dir './coco_test1000' --split_idx 0 --experiment_idx 'demo'

     * target_label: The label of target class

     * pc: The ratio of poisoned images

     * alpha: The blend ratio $\alpha$

     * beta: $\beta$​ which determines the location and range of the low-frequency patch inside the amplitude spectrum to be blended

     * target_img: The path of trigger image

     * cross_dir: The path of the folder which saves noise images

     * split_idx: Used for multi-fold cross validation experiment

     * experiment_idx: The name of the experiment

   The model will be save at `checkpoints/ISIC2019/all2onedemo/best_acc_bd_ckpt.pth.tar`